mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 >
 > 👍 Upvote [issue #200](https://github.com/mui-org/material-ui-x/issues/200) if you want to see it land faster.

-Optimization of the layout of the grid for print mode, can also be used to export to PDF.
+Optimization of the layout of the grid for print mode.
+It can also be used to export to PDF.

 ## Excel export